Low-Resource Named Entity Recognition Based on Multi-hop Dependency Trigger: Abstract

 \section{Abstract}

-This paper presents a simple and effective approach in low-resource named entity recognition (NER) based on multi-hop dependency trigger.
-Dependency trigger refer to salient nodes relative to a entity in the dependency graph of a context sentence.
-Our main observation is that there often exists trigger which play an important role to recognize the location and type of entity in sentence.
-Previous research has used manual labelling of trigger.
-Our main contribution is to propose use a syntactic parser to automatically annotate trigger.
-Experiments on two English datasets (CONLL 2003 and BC5CDR) show that the proposed method is comparable to the previous trigger-based NER model.
+This paper introduces DepTrigger, a simple and effective model in low-resource named entity recognition (NER) based on multi-hop dependency triggers.
+Dependency triggers refer to salient nodes relative to an entity in the dependency graph of a context sentence.
+Our main observation is that triggers generally play an important role in recognizing the location and the type of entity in a sentence.
+Instead of exploiting the manual labeling of triggers, we use the syntactic parser to annotate triggers automatically.
+We train DepTrigger using an independent model architectures which are Match Network encoder and Entity Recognition Network encoder.
+Compared to the previous model TriggerNER, DepTrigger outperforms for long sentences, while still maintain good performance for short sentences as usual.
+Our framework is significantly more cost-effective in real business.